friendly-traceback/friendly_idle/README.md

 # friendly_idle

-This provides a patched version of IDLE to include friendly/friendly-traceback.
+This provides a "live patched" [1] version of IDLE to include friendly/friendly-traceback.

 Install using the usual `pip install friendly_idle`.